Nusa Penida: things to do & facts to know – The Black Magic Side of Bali

 Teletubbies Hills

-Ok, hang tight, there’s actually a village in Nusa Penida called Teletubbies (it is actually spelled Teletubbies), it’s located in the south-west of the island, not too far from Atuh Beach, and accessible by a rollercoaster road that’s actually paved (even tough potholed).
+Ok, hang tight.
+There’s actually a village in Nusa Penida called Teletubbies (it is actually spelled Teletubbies).
+It’s located in the south-west of the island, not too far from Atuh Beach, and accessible by a rollercoaster road that’s actually paved (even though it’s potholed).

 The surrounding hills are just like those inhabited by cheerful puppets, they remind a bit of Bohol’s Chocolate Hills.
-I don’t know who had the brilliant idea of calling the village like this and if the inhabitants are happy.
+I don’t know who had the brilliant idea of calling the village like this, or whether the inhabitants are happy.

 More things to do in Nusa Penida